Jack in the Box (album)

-Jack in the Box is the debut studio album of South Korean rapper J-Hope, released on July 15, 2022, through Big Hit Music.
+Jack in the Box is the debut studio album of South Korean rapper J-Hope of BTS, released on July 15, 2022, through Big Hit Music.
 It contains 10 tracks, including the lead single, "More", which preceded it on July 1, and the follow-up single, "Arson", which was released the same day as the album, together with an accompanying music video.
 A concept album revolving around the story of Pandora's box, Jack in the Box discusses themes of passion, ambition, humanity, insecurity, success, and anxiety about the future.
-Primarily an old-school hip hop record, the album features a blend of genres, including pop, grunge, and R&B.
+Primarily an old-school hip hop-influenced record, the album features a blend of genres, including pop, grunge, and R&B.

-The album was not released in the traditional CD format.
 Originally only available as a digital album, Jack in the Box charted in 17 territories, including Australia, Canada, France, Germany, New Zealand, Spain, and the United Kingdom.
 It debuted at number 3 in South Korea, number 11 in Japan, and number 17 on the Billboard 200 in the United States.
 The album sold over 470,000 copies in its release week and was certified platinum by the Korea Music Content Association (KMCA).
 A limited edition vinyl version was released in December 2022.
+The album was made available on traditional CD format in 2023, with five additional tracks included.